laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     Server.
 This is your last warning!".
 Get started with the ``[p]warnset substitutions`` group command.

+*   **Role removal:** Discord permissions can be a pain in the ass, and mute with role can be a problem.
+The most common situation is where a member has a role that grants him write access in a channel and the mute role cannot overwrite that.
+This is why this option exists, enable it with ``[p]warnset removeroles`` and all roles will be removed and reassigned once the mute ends or if the warning is deleted.

+*   **Auto channel update:** When you create the mute role, all existing text channels are configured to make it efficient.
+If you enable this setting with ``[p]warnset autoupdate``, when you create a new text channel, it will automatically be updated for the mute role.

 *   **Reinvite:** Enabling this feature will try to send a DM to all unbanned members after their temporary ban, including an invite for yout server.
     Note that the bot must share a server in commom with the unbanned member.